 Continued increase in recovery rates

-Norway generated 9.9 million tonnes of waste in 2011.
+Norway generated 11.2 million tonnes of waste in 2013.
 This was an increase of 5 per cent from the year before.
-Since 1995, the total waste volume in Norway has increased by almost 40 per cent.
+Since 1995, the total waste volume in Norway has increased by more than 50 per cent.
 Household waste comprises an increasingly bigger share of the total waste amount.
-In 2011 households generated 23 per cent of all waste in Norway.
+In 2013 households generated 22 per cent of all waste in Norway.

-The recovery rate for non-hazardous waste reached 87 per cent in 2011.
-Material recovery and biological treatment (e.g. composting) comprised 4.2 million tonnes, or 39 per cent, while energy recovery counted for 29 per cent.
+The recovery rate for non-hazardous waste reached 81 per cent in 2013.
+Material recovery comprised 34 per cent, while energy recovery counted for 36 per cent.

 Final treatment of waste means landfilling or incineration without energy recovery.
 Incineration with energy recovery is considered to be recovery, but these treatment methods result in different environmental impacts.